unwoven-words/Woven-State/README.md

 Now I have started maintaining a personal project online, and I just make sure I'm emptying my thoughts there.
-Below are very few of them which I don't mind sharing with known people and strangers( in-fact I feel more secured sharing things with strangers).
+Below are very few of them which I don't mind sharing with known people and strangers(in-fact I feel more secured sharing things with strangers).

 - [A short tale about two teenagers](teenage-junkies.md)

-  Both got introduced to the life of wheels, clutch in one hand and throttle on other, rode the first motorcycle together, the s trolls around CP, India Gate on brother's FZS.
-One stopped and the other continued further... [read more](teenage-junkies.md)
+  Both got introduced to the life of wheels, clutch in one hand and throttle on other, rode the first motorcycle together, the strolls around CP, India Gate on brother's FZS.
+One stopped, and the other continued further... [read more](teenage-junkies.md)

 - [Black and White](black-white.md)